We have to thank so many people in helping improve the track and facilities so much since the start of 2023.

 We also used funds from the club account to finish this project.

 The Engineering work was very kindly completed by James Langan and the drawings were painstakingly done by Cormac Langan.
 The handrails were sanded down over a number of hours by Martin Walsh in advance of our Community Games event.
 Francis Cryan helped in moving electrics.
 The plaster work has been done by Sean and Mick of SWMDC.
 We have had Stevie Garrivan and Luke onsite shuttering up for the bike shed base.
 Gerry Galvin of Westport Wall Chasing did the core drilling at cost.
+The base for the bike shed was poured by Sean and Kevin Corcoran of Corcoran Concrete and concrete supplied foc.
+The moving of the bike shed was orgainsed by Peter Corcoran of PPG Construction.

 There was trojan work put in by the Development Committee which took months of planning and looking at different options.
 I think everyone will agree that it was worth the effort as our entrance has been transformed, the track has been made accessible for everyone, the viewing stand has been made safe and the track will be part of Westport Smarter Travel with the addition of the bike shed supplied by Mayo County Council.